nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Adding a module : _add_

-Adds a module with the specified module name.
+Use this command to add a new module with the specified name.

 **Format:**<br>
 `add <module code>`